beauchbum/runbot/README.md

 1. Reading calendar documents to identify upcoming events
 2. Extracting organizer assignments from calendar entries
 3. Matching events to Action Network to retrieve attendee lists
+4. Optionally identifying nudge candidates based on attendance history
-4. Sending personalized group SMS messages to attendees with their assigned organizers
+5. Sending personalized group SMS messages to attendees with their assigned organizers
-5. Tracking message history to prevent duplicate notifications
+6. Tracking message history to prevent duplicate notifications

 The system runs on a schedule (typically hourly) and intelligently determines which events need reminders based on timing windows and previous message history.